 The Psychology major with a Religious Studies minor prepares the student for work in ministry settings.
-The Religious Studies minor is developed in conjunction with the Religious Studies program.
+The Religious Studies minor is developed in conjunction with the Religious Studies -program.

-PSYC 128 Human Sexuality
+PSYC 128 Human Sexuality 3

-PSYC 140 Social Psychology
+PSYC 140/SOCI 140 Social Psychology 3

-PSYC 143 Group Processes and Communication
+PSYC 143 Group Processes and 3

-SOCI 130 Contemporary Families
+SOCI 130 Contemporary Families 3

-PSYC 130 Child and Adolescent Development
+PSYC 130 Child and Adolescent Development OR 3

-or PSYC 131 Adult Development and Aging
+PSYC 131 Adult Development and Aging 3

-PSYC 160 Psychology of Personality
+PSYC 160 Psychology of Personality OR 3

-or PSYC 167 Counseling Theories and Procedure
+PSYC 167 Counseling Theories and Procedures 3